Laboratory 8

 class TestImageTracer(unittest.TestCase):

-# This is invoked automatically whenever you run `pytest`
+# This is invoked automatically before *every* test

 def setUp(self):